Membership & Benefits

 Continuing Education

-The BC Psychological Association organizes Continuing Education workshops; workshops usually last six hours, and they provide continuing education credits towards your College registration requirements.
+The BC Psychological Association organizes Continuing Education workshops providing continuing education credits towards your College registration requirements.
 Our Continuing Education program is audited annually, and it is accredited by the Canadian Psychological Association.

 Past workshop presenters include: